July 12, 2007

 Thanks pug.

-Pug At The Beach said
+24. Pug At The Beach says

 It’s funny, but I never saw leaving that job as courageous!
 I just knew that I didn’t belong there.
 This guy was the catalyst.
 I’ve done remarkably well since I left, too!